aamersadiq/aamersadiq.github.io/_posts/2025-10-06-Coding With AI Agents How I Built More, Faster, and Better.markdown

     <li><strong>Ethics and governance: </strong>Trust, transparency, and governance will be critical to ensure AI generated code is secure, maintainable, and aligned with business goals.</li>
 </ul>

 With AI agents, I can now build complete applications in days that would have taken months in the traditional workflow.
+The difference is not just in speed — it is in how much more approachable complex projects feel.
+Tasks that once seemed too big to take on in my spare time are now within reach, because I can break them down and actually finish them.
+It is not that the old way of developing software was wrong, but it demanded a level of time and focus that is hard to sustain alongside everything else in life especially for side projects.
+AI has shifted that balance.
+I can experiment more, learn faster, and still deliver something polished without burning out.
-I could never, ever go back to the old way of developing software.
+I could never go back to the old way of developing software, because this new way has made building not only faster, but also more enjoyable.